Tennis-Osaka to skip news conferences at French Open, cites mental health | Sports-Games

 World governing body International Tennis Federation and the WTA Tour did not immediately respond to requests for comment.
 The French tennis federation FFT, which organises the major, told Reuters it would make "no comment for now".

+"As a sponsor, we respect the feelings and will of the athletes," Japanese instant noodle-maker Nissin, one of Osaka's top sponsors, said in a statement sent to Reuters.
+"However, we are not in a position to comment on their individual opinions and actions, so we will refrain from doing so."

-A spokeswoman for Japanese car manufacturer Nissan Motor, one of Osaka's long list of sponsors, said it had no comment.
-Her other sponsors did not respond to requests for comment.
+A spokeswoman for Japanese car manufacturer Nissan Motor said it had no comment while an All Nippon Airways spokesman declined to comment.
+Osaka's other sponsors did not respond to requests for comment.
 Osaka, a former world number one, said the decision was "nothing personal" against the tournament and noted she had a friendly relationship with many of the tour's journalists.
 She hoped tournaments would reconsider their approach.

 She later tweeted a video of former Seattle Seahawks running back Marshawn Lynch famously repeating the line "I'm just here so I won't get fined", at a pre-Super Bowl news conference in 2015.
 Osaka has in the past used her platform and considerable press attention to highlight issues of police violence and racial inequality.